Table of Contents

 Death ritual: Returning to the earth, preferably through burial.

 Natural enemy: Everything is the enemy of a bored Falacerian.
 While they mess with other species indiscriminately, they reserve a particular distrust for Minervans, who are impervious to their telepathic powers.

 (This species has several names for itself.
 Transliterations cannot capture the full range of vocalizations)

 Description: The Eridanii are an amphibious species.
 Their skin is a variety of shades of green and they are much larger than humans, usually between 7 and 9 feet tall, but their physiology, psychology, and appearance is closest to humanoid out of all the other members of the coalition.
 They can cross-breed with humans, although in order to produce a viable embryo, they must reproduce via in-vitro fertilization and make use of an external artificial womb.

-They generally stick to the same interpretations of gender, sex, and sexuality as humans, although transgender individuals of this species actually are capable of switching their biological sex.
+They generally stick to the same interpretations of gender, sex, and sexuality as humans.

 Death ritual: Returning to the water.